rsoury/buyte-woocommerce/README.txt

 **Why use Buyte?**
 Buyte abstracts the compliance, security and development requirements to load these digital wallets out of the box.
 Offer your customers Apple Pay and Google Pay in a single install.
 By integrating Buyte into your e-commerce website, your visitors can securely checkout with their mobile wallet.
 Don't force credit card forms and user login forms on your new visitors.

-== Setup ==
-1. Create an account at [https://dashboard.buytecheckout.com/signup/](https://dashboard.buytecheckout.com/signup/)
-2. Create a checkout
-3. Configure your payouts or connect your payment gateway
-4. Use your Buyte API keys and Checkout Widget ID in the plugin configuration.

-== Terms ==

-Buyte Terms of Service: [http://bit.ly/buyte-msa](http://bit.ly/buyte-msa)

-https://js.buytecheckout.com/v1/ is used to load the widget on the browser. https://api.buytecheckout.com/v1/ is our API base URL and is used to facilitate charge requests against tokenised payments created by the Buyte widget.

 == Contributions ==